-The school will listen and work with the young person, parents/carers and any multi- agency partner required to ensure the safety and security of that young person.
+The school will listen and work with the young person, parents/carers and any multiagency partner required to ensure the safety and security of that young person.

-Concerns and actions must be recorded in line with child protection reporting.
+Concerns and actions must be recorded on the schools internal reporting system and appropriate referrals made.